bitterjug/devjournal-crypto/devjournal.markdown

 - And a data tag to identify the milestone column it belongs to
 - Then in the `subviewCreators`, or in side the created view, see if we can pick up these data values to choose the right `Target` model to manipulate.

+## 2014-02-17 17:28 Monday

+ - [ ] The Result page has url `/logframe/1/` but there should be only one Logframe in the system, so maybe the url should be  `/result/<n>` which is the result uniqe ID

+ - [ ] Make fixture with v4c logframe data in.

+ - [ ] Deploy to staging server.